Welcome to the Central Minnesota Youth Ski Club at Riverside Park in St. Cloud, MN.

 .
 Stay active to maintain body heat.

 .
 Take frequent breaks from the cold.
-Utilize the nearby Riverside Park shelter or a warm vehicle to take breaks in when possible.
+Utilize a nearby shelter or a warm vehicle to take breaks in when possible.

 Additional winter hazard information is available at http://www.winterweather.state.mn.us/